gmestanley/DNH-V/README.md

 Description coming soon.

-Changelog:

-###### [0.5]
- * Function naming simplified
- 	- "TCP" removed from the Data functions

-###### [0.4]
- * Changed ReceiveTCPData
- 	- The function now returns saved data instead of nothing, allowing the example script to actually work
- * Added a functional logging system
- 	- Functions will write what happens to the WindowLog

-###### [0.3]
- * Changed ReceiveTCPData
-	- The function now deletes saved data before receiving instead of after
- * Fixed the data saving system
- 	- SendTCPData now actually returns saved data instead of nothing

-###### [0.2]
- * Changed RunNetplay's first argument to "server", bool
-	- Removed UDP support to focus on TCP

-###### [0.1]
- * Added RunNetplay(mode, port, address)
-	- Runs the Netplay module in TCP server, client or UDP client mode, with the appropriate port and address
- * Added ReceiveTCPData(delete)
-	- Receives data from the other person in the connection, deleting the data received or not
- * Added SendTCPData(data, direct)
-	- Sends data to the other person in the connection, either custom or directly any saved data

 ## Requirements (for compiling)
  * zlib
 </br>Best and recommended way to obtain it is to use [vcpkg](https://github.com/Microsoft/vcpkg) C++ Library Manager.